spoonapps/docs/reference/command_line/build.md

 # Build the image using version 11.6.205 of the Spoon VM
 > spoon build --vm=11.6.205 C:\spoon.me
 ```

-The working directory inside the container can be specified with the `-w` flag.
-This flag may be overridden by a `workdir` instruction in a SpoonScript.

-**Note**: This flag sets the woring directory within the intermediate container used to build the output image.
-It does *not* set the initial working directory of the image.

 The `--diagnostic` flag enables logging within the intermediate container.
 This flag does not create diagnostic-mode images.